 - The Ashmore Precinct in Erskineville is a large 17 hectare site, currently being used for light industrial purposes.
-The site has been rezoned for mixed-use purposes, and discussions with Council suggest that the site will contain a substantial (yet to be quantified) residential component in the future. - The Redfern/Waterloo Authority revitalisation project involves the revitalisation of the suburbs of Redfern, Waterloo, Eveleigh and Darlington.
+The site has been rezoned for mixed-use purposes.
+Discussions with Council suggest that the site will contain a substantial (yet to be quantified) residential component in the future, along with a convenience retail component. - The Redfern/Waterloo Authority revitalisation project involves the revitalisation of the suburbs of Redfern, Waterloo, Eveleigh and Darlington.
 According to the Redfern-Waterloo Built Environment Plan (August 2006), around 2,000 new dwellings will be developed in a defined area under Stage 1 of the Plan, reflecting a potential population increase of around 4,000 residents.